-STS Alumni Recognized with Honorary Degrees
+STS Alumni recognized with Honorary Degrees

 Two of our esteemed alumni have been awarded honorary doctorates this month from the University of Calgary.
 Harvey Locke ’75 was recognized as a writer, photographer and the driving force behind regional and global conservation initiatives.
-Dr. Locke attended the Strathcona School for Boys and credits his time at STS for his ability to engage with ideas and consider different point of views.
+Dr. Locke attended the Strathcona School for Boys and credits his time at STS for his ability to engage with ideas and consider the different point of views.

 “Strathcona Tweedsmuir School for Boys on Riverdale rescued me from a floundering academic career through contact with great teachers and taught me how to be tough by the rugged English public school method.
 At STS in the country, I learned to engage with ideas, to consider different points of view and to shoulder the responsibility the fortunate have to make the world a better place.
 I am deeply grateful for all the school has done for me,” said Dr. Locke.